On the Information Dimension of Stochastic Processes: Introduction

+In this paper, we propose a different definition for the information dimension of stationary, discrete-time, stochastic processes.
+Specifically, let $\{\qRVm{X_t}\}$ denote the stochastic process $\{X_t\}$ uniformly quantized with step size $1/m$.
+We define the \emph{information dimension rate} $\infodim{\{X_t\}}$ of $\{X_t\}$ as the entropy rate of $\{\qRVm{X_t}\}$ divided by $\log m$ in the limit as $m\to\infty$.
+For i.i.d.\ processes, our definition coincides with that of Jalali and Poor (and, in fact, evaluates to R\'enyi's information dimension of the marginal RV $X_t$).
+More generally, we show that these definitions are equivalent for \mbox{$\psi^*$-mixing} processes.
 Nevertheless, there are stochastic processes for which the two definitions disagree.
-In particular, for stationary Gaussian processes with \emph{spectral distribution function} (SDF) $\sdf{X}$, we demonstrate that $\dimpinrate$ is equal to the Lebesgue measure of the set of harmonics on $[-1/2,1/2]$ where the derivative of $\sdf{X}$, denoted by $\sdf{X}'$, is positive.
-For Gaussian processes with a bandlimited \emph{power spectral density} (PSD) $\psd{X}$ (which coincides with $\sdf{X}'$ if $\sdf{X}$ is absolutely continuous with respect to the Lebesgue measure), this implies that the information dimension rate $\dimpinrate$ is equal to twice the PSD's bandwidth.
+In particular, we derive a closed-form expression for the information dimension rate of stationary, multivariate, Gaussian processes with \emph{power spectral density} (PSD) $\psd{X}$, which specialized to the univariate case yields that $\infodim{\{X_t\}}$ is equal to the Lebesgue measure of the set of harmonics on $[-1/2,1/2]$ where $\psd{X}$ is positive.
+For Gaussian processes with a bandlimited PSD, this implies that the information dimension rate $\infodim{\{X_t\}}$ is equal to twice the PSD's bandwidth.
 This is consistent with the intuition that for such processes not all samples contain information.
-For example, if the bandwidth of the PSD is $1/4$, then we expect that half of the samples in $\XvecL$ can be expressed as linear combinations of the other samples and, hence, do not contain information.
-In contrast, we show that the information dimension $\dimrate$ is one if $\sdf{X}'$ is positive on any set with positive Lebesgue measure.
-In other words, $\dimrate$ does not capture the dependence of the information dimension on the support size of $\sdf{X}'$.
+For example, if the bandwidth of the PSD is $1/4$, then we expect that half of the samples in $\{X_t\}$ can be expressed as linear combinations of the other samples and, hence, do not contain information.
+In contrast, we show that the information dimension $\dimrate$ is $1$ if $\psd{X}$ is positive on any set with positive Lebesgue measure.
+In other words, $\dimrate$ does not capture the dependence of the information dimension on the support size of $\psd{X}$.